snehaldutta/snehaldutta/README.md

 - 🧊 **Image Compression @ UIT Arctic University**
   Trained 6 ML models on custom image datasets and automated the testing process with Pytest.

-- 🌊 **Physics-Informed Neural Networks @ University of Lodz**
+- 🌊 **Machine Learning Architect Intern @ UŁ IT Centre**
-  Currently working on applying PINNs to real-world physics problems using PyTorch.
+  Tested and evaluated the performance of various ML models and environments for the ML Architecture Design Project

 - 💬 **Coder-Buddy** *(Open Source)*
   A smart coding assistant built with **Ollama** and **Streamlit** to help users solve programming problems using local LLMs.
 [GitHub ↗](https://github.com/snehaldutta/coder-buddy)